Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 We are also seeing more and more fintech companies enter the private debt space generally targeting smaller SMEs including sole traders.
 In those instances, loans are typically smaller in size and unsecured.

-From a tax perspective, the main issues facing private equity transactions are the ATAD rules.
+From a tax perspective, the main issues facing private equity transactions are the ATAD rules, and for larger deals, the Pillar Two rules.

-The ATAD rules relating to the tax deductibility of interest seek to restrict tax deduction by reference to the yardstick of a business’s EBITDA.
+The ATAD rules relating to the tax deductibility of interest seek to restrict tax deduction by reference to the yardstick of a business’s earnings before interest, taxes, depreciation and amortisation.
 Therefore, if a deal is debt funded and interest on that debt is being incurred by the business acquired by PE, you might have a situation where interest is not deductible against profits, but the corresponding interest income (for the borrower) is being taxed in the hands of the investors.
 This does have the effect of there being careful consideration as to the amount of debt that is used to acquire a target.

 The second strand of the enacted ATAD rules with an effect on PE concerns hybrid situations.
 This relates to situations where a debt instrument or an entity within the overall investment structure (from the investor down to the target group) receives a different treatment from different taxing jurisdictions.